mailsac/mailsac-examples/about/terms_of_service.rst

 ---------------------

 8a.
 Deleted data (including messages/email) are removed from the servers and the databases using standard deletion practices.
-However we cannot guarantee that backups may not exist or that business partners (such as hosting companies) will delete this data.
+However, we cannot guarantee that backups may not exist or that business partners (such as hosting companies) will delete this data.
 Services which crawl publicly available content (most emails on this website are public) may retain that information indefinitely and